Monday, 16 June 2025

 Holes in the Posts

-I have left a big gap in posting.
+I have left big gaps in posting.
 Fishing has been steady and good.
-Perhaps I'll go go back and back-fill.
+Too busy to go back and back-fill.